iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.9.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="au.gov.act.health.checkin 2 reviews"/>
 </p>

+> Worked as intended before, but recently has become very slow to load and the qr scanner is not working.
+Also takes forever to load at random times<br> :date: __2021-05-22 00:17:28__

+> Keeps locking up<br> :date: __2021-05-20 01:37:46__

 > Works great if it loads, has only loaded in under 5 minutes once.<br> :date: __2021-04-25 08:06:24__